 Use the following procedures at each stop along the route to manually load refuse into the unit with the lift arm.
+Observe the DANGER and WARNING notices.

 Your body or clothing can become caught by the blade while it moves.
-Serious injury or death may occur if a person is in or near the hopper when the blade and upper panel move.
-Clear the area near the hopper of all unnecessary people before you move the blade and upper panel and keep all parts of your body away from the blade.
+Serious injury or death may occur if a person is in or near the hopper when the blade and slide assembly move.
+Clear the area near the hopper of all unnecessary people before you move the blade and slide assembly and keep all parts of your body away from the blade.

-- 1. Move the upper panel and blade into the START position.
+- 1. Move the slide and blade into the START position.
 See the figure to the left. - a.
-PUSH the upper panel and blade levers at the same time and RELEASE the levers.
-The levers will self-center at the end of the commanded position by way of valve internal hydraulic pressure. - The upper panel will move IN and the blade will move DOWN. - c.
+PUSH the slide and blade levers at the same time and RELEASE the levers.
+The levers will selfcenter at the end of the commanded position by way of valve internal hydraulic pressure. - b.
+The slide will move IN and the blade will move DOWN. - c.
 The hopper is now ready to receive refuse. - 2.
 Load the refuse from a container into the hopper and then move the container to the pick-up location.